-Student's Stage 5 Pattern of Study Student's Strengths, Interests and Abilities Areas of Students Further Development List all courses (reflecting School Certificate Key Learning Area requirements) being undertaken by the student as part if a Special Program of Study and any workplace learning experiences.
+Transition - Flamming Flocess Student's Stage 5 Pattern of Study Student's Strengths, Interests and Abilities Areas of Students Further Development List all courses (reflecting School Certificate Key Learning Area requirements) being undertaken by the student as part if a Special Program of Study and any workplace learning experiences.
 Summarise student's strengths, interests and abilities relevant to transition planning.
-Summarise specific areas for further development. Ļ Ļ \checkmark Individual Tr ansition - Planning Meeting - E nd of Stage 5 are fully involved in the magnetic formation of the second seco Outline Pattern o ♦ of Study for Year 11 - Preliminar ry Year - 12 Units ensuring that these reflect For Stage 6 Life Skills constitute each stude transition planning proces he HSC requirements s, outcomes and content which Identify relevant settings, strategies Identify resource requirements (across home, school and community settings as appropriate) itoring progress and clear time fra \downarrow Individual Transit ion - Planning Meeting - End o f Preliminary Year fully involved in the meetin Review outcomes achieve Review and confirm stude Determine pattern of study ed in Preliminary Year. ent Post School Goals. aff and other relevant people are • Outline Patte rn of Study for Year 12 - HSC Y ear - 10 Units
+Summarise specific areas for further development. Ļ $\downarrow$ $\downarrow$ Individual Tra ansition - Planning Meeting - E nd of Stage 5 are fully involved in the me Agree on goals for post-so If agreed that student goal determine pattern of study Outline Pattern o ♦ f Study for Year 11 - Preliminar y Year - 12 Units ensuring that these reflect For Stage 6 Life Skills constitute each stude transition planning process he HSC requirements s, outcomes and content which Identify relevant settings, strategies Identify resource requirements (across home, school and community settings as appropriate) itoring progress and clear time fra $\checkmark$ Individual Transit ion - Planning Meeting - End o f Preliminary Year fully involved in the meetin Review outcomes achieve Review and confirm stude Determine pattern of study d in Preliminary Year. nt Post School Goals. off and other relevant people are ▼ Outline Patter rn of Study for Year 12 - HSC Y ear - 10 Units

-- List all courses being undertaken (reflecting HSC requirements) by the student as a part of a Special Program of Study - ensuring that these reflect the agreed student goals and priorities and the HSC requirements. - For Stage 6 Life Skills courses, list the selected modules, outcomes and content which will constitute the students educational program as determined by the individual transition planning process. - > Identify relevant settings, strategies and clear time frames. - > Identify resource requirements (across home, school and community settings as appropriate) - > Identify strategies for monitoring progress within the context of the Student Profile. - Stage 5 Note that students entered for a Special Program of Study in Stage 5 may access: Generic Life Skills courses, Board Developed courses, Board Endorsed courses. - Stage 6 Note that students entered for a Special Program of Study in Stage 6 may access: Life Skills Courses, Industry Curriculum Framework course options, and other Board Developed or Board Endorsed courses.
+- List all courses being undertaken (reflecting HSC requirements) by the student as a part of a Special Program of Study \\ - ensuring that these reflect the agreed student goals and priorities and the HSC requirements. - For Stage 6 Life Skills courses, list the selected modules, outcomes and content which will constitute the students educational program as determined by the individual transition planning process. - > Identify relevant settings, strategies and clear time frames. - > Identify resource requirements (across home, school and community settings as appropriate) - > Identify strategies for monitoring progress within the context of the Student Profile. - \ Stage 5 Note that students entered for a Special Program of Study in Stage 5 may access: Generic Life Skills courses, Board Developed courses, Board Endorsed courses. - \\ Stage 6 Note that students entered for a Special Program of Study in Stage 6 may access: Life Skills Courses, Industry Curriculum Framework course options, and other Board Developed or Board Endorsed courses.